 The great thing about a team’s dynamics is that if you know the parameters and effectively monitor them, you can influence them.

-Before you start creating and implementing strategies for improving your team’s dynamics, you need to get to know your team.
+Before you start creating and implementing strategies for improving your team’s dynamics, you must get to know your team.

 Meet with the team and study them.
 This will make your job easier when it comes to applying practical techniques for team development.